 Why not take legal action against bad reviewers?

 People are free to express their opinions.
-It is a difficult legal challenge to prove a libel case (a written defamatory statement).
-Even if the remarks are defamation, this may take years to prove it in court.
+It’s also a difficult legal challenge to prove libel.
+Even if the remarks are defamation, it may take years to prove it in court.

 Why can’t a healthcare provider manage his or her online reputation?

 For the same reason that a healthcare provider or the medical staff normally do not fix broken plumbing.
 Managing a medical online reputation requires a special skill set.
 The process takes a considerable amount of research time, specialized software, expertise, and concentrated effort to improve an online reputation.

 What organizations do you work with?

 Healthcare systems, healthcare insurance providers, and private practices benefit from outsourcing reputation management.